minvws/nl-covid19-coronacheck-website/en/privacy.md

 ---
 This privacy statement has been written for the use of the CoronaCheck application and the coronacheck.nl website as of February 2023 and explains how personal data of individuals who generate and use an EU Digital COVID Certificate are processed and what measures have been taken to protect this personal data.

 For travels within Europe, you need an EU Digital Covid Certificate (we call it the EU DCC, which also takes the form of a QR code).
 With this certificate you can prove that you have tested negative, have been vaccinated, or have recovered from coronavirus.
-You can create the EU DCC via an app and save it there (CoronaCheck app) or you can create the certificate via the website [www.coronacheck.nl](http://www.coronacheck.nl/).and print it.
+You can create the EU DCC via an app and save it there (CoronaCheck app) or you can create the certificate via the website [www.coronacheck.nl](http://www.coronacheck.nl/) and print it.

 The Minister of Health, Welfare, and Sport (VWS) is responsible for creating a certificate via the CoronaCheck app or the coronacheck.nl website.
 To create a certificate, personal data must be processed.